fja05680/pinkfish/README.md

  - uses free daily data from yahoo finance
  - simple to use python API
  - backtest single stock/ETF strategy or a portolio (basket of stocks/ETFs)
+ - backtest short selling strategies and simulate trading with margin
+ - write optimizers to select the best parameters
  - create spreadsheets within Jupyter Notebook by utilizing pandas dataframes and itable formatting

 ## Installation